 You can’t escape the supposed benefits of fermented foods as they have been touted all over the media.
 The main area of focus: probiotic content and gut health.
 A probiotic is defined as live microorganisms that can establish within the gut and provide a benefit to the host.
 With this interest has come an increased recognition for the importance of looking after our gut microbiota, both for gut and non-gut health outcomes.

-This is not a negative, just that research has uncovered so many variables that could be at play the outcomes are not clear-cut.
+Research has uncovered so many variables that could be at play so the outcomes are not always clear-cut.
 Some other interesting areas of research ongoing include: the possibility that fermentation can increase the iron bioavailability from cereals by reducing phytic acid content, which can stop your body absorbing iron.
 Certain bacteria can also synthesise nutritive compounds, including particular B vitamins all very interesting.

-Fermented foods can be included as part of a balanced, healthy diet, although it should be recognised that some have a high salt content such as sauerkraut and kimchi.
+Fermented foods can be included as part of a balanced, healthy diet, although it should be recognised that some shop bought have a high salt content such as sauerkraut and kimchi.
 Fermentation is popular at home and if you do wish to commence this ensure you follow safe food hygiene practices and that you use the correct ingredients, conditions and storage for that particular ferment.
-Although the evidence for specific health benefits is not currently available, the taste, saving on food waste are all positive!
+Although the evidence for specific health benefits is still emerging, the taste, saving on food waste are all positive!

 Just remember if buying fermented foods in the supermarket that are processed by heat, baked or filtrated (e.g. pasteurised sauerkraut, sourdough) these are inactivate as this processing removes the microbes and will not contain live cultures.

 If you are unsure of how to change your eating habits, or need help optimising the foods you eat please do contact us.
 We would love to help you or your family and friends with any nutrition related queries big or small.